Turn Your Bedroom Into a Bougie Hotel Suite in 10 Easy Steps

 • Soft instrumental jazz or lo-fi

-In my bedroom, I play soft Parisian café jazz on a loop through my Echo Dot.
+In my bedroom, I play soft Parisian café jazz on a loop.
 It’s like living in a Nancy Meyers movie, but cheaper.

 8. Add Plush Touches Everywhere